carrtesy/carrtesy.github.io/_posts/2020/03/04/2020-03-04-monte-carlo-process-pi.md

 ---
 title: "Monte CarloProcess: 𝜋 approximation"
 date: 2020-03-04
-categories: montecarlo
+categories: QuantEcon montecarlo
 ---

 The task is to compute an approximation to 𝜋 using [Monte Carlo][monte-carlo].

-Version 1: First we draw unit circle to the coordinate and plot the dots.
+**Version 1**: First we draw unit circle to the coordinate and plot the dots.

 {% highlight python %}
 import numpy as np